Louis IX of France: Children

-Louis's younger brother, Charles I of Naples, preserved his heart and intestines, and conveyed them for burial in the cathedral of Monreale near Palermo.
-Louis's bones were carried overland in a lengthy processional across Sicily, Italy, the Alps, and France, until they were interred in the royal necropolis at Saint-Denis in May 1271.
-Charles and Philip III later dispersed a number of relics to promote Louis's veneration.

 Ancestry

 Veneration as a saint

 Pope Boniface VIII proclaimed the canonization of Louis in 1297; he is the only French king to be declared a saint.
 Louis IX is often considered the model of the ideal Christian monarch.

 Named in his honour, the Sisters of Charity of St. Louis is a Roman Catholic religious order founded in Vannes, France, in 1803.
 A similar order, the Sisters of St Louis, was founded in Juilly in 1842.

 He is honoured as co-patron of the Third Order of St. Francis, which claims him as a member of the Order.
 When he became king, over a hundred poor people were served meals in his house on ordinary days.
 Often the king served these guests himself.
 His acts of charity, coupled with his devout religious practices, gave rise to the legend that he joined the Third Order of St. Francis, though it is unlikely that he ever actually joined the order.

-The Catholic Church and Episcopal Church honor him with a feast day on August 25.
+The Catholic Church and Episcopal Church honor him with a feast day on 25 August.